 - 1. Decide what units to incorporate on the menu. - 2.
 Decide how long you want students to complete classroom menu and set due dates.
 I suggest if students need to complete 200 points total on their classroom menu, set up due dates in which students should have 50 points, 150 points and 200 points accomplished. - 3.
 Decide on a location where students turn in their assignments.
 I gave each student a hanging file folder and they place their completed work in the file folder that is in alphabetical order by last name and by class period. - 4.
-Explore webtools and resources your school has to offer.
-Incorporate those resources and use of technology within your health menu. - 5.
+Explore web-tools and resources your school has to offer.
+Incorporate those resources and use of technology in your health menu. - 5.
 Ask the students what they like to do!
-After implementing my first classroom menu I asked the students, "What else should I offer as a student choice assignment?". - 6.
+After implementing my first classroom menu I asked the students, "What else should I offer as a student choice assignment?". - 5.
 Take time in class covering procedures and instructing the students on the concept of the classroom menu. - 7.
 Be there to help the students and advise them on where to go for information.
 Can you provide student samples? - 8.
 Showcase student "WOW" work on a bulletin board or outside your classroom.
-Plus, administrators love AUTHENTIC work! - 9.
-Acknowledge student effort and allow them to make corrections
+Students of all ages love their work on display! - 9.
+Acknowledge student effort and allow them to make corrections on assignments and turn back in for full credit.